 Law enforcement cannot access student data without a subpoena.

 Are students who borrow Chromebooks to bring home under a different level of monitoring?

 There is a standard level of monitoring browsing history any time a school account is used, regardless of the computer.
-If a student uses a personal chromebook or school-issued chromebook, Go Guardian can capture Smart Alerts.
+If a student uses a personal chromebook or school-issued chromebook, Securly can capture data.
 In either case, the same policy of monitoring is enforced–only when an administrator feels a student has violated district policy will the IT staff investigate a student’s use of the account.